cloudflare/workers-docs/content/tutorials/build-a-todo-list/_index.md

 document.querySelector('#create').addEventListener('click', createTodo)
 ```

-With the client-side code in place, deploying the new Worker should put all these pieces together.
+With the client-side code in place, deploying the new version of the function should put all these pieces together.
 The result is an actual dynamic todo list!

 ### Updating todos from the UI